-This new ferry, of modern design, is built in the "amphidrome" style, which means that it is constructed symmetrically with an identical bow and stern.
+The ferries, of modern design, are built in the "amphidrome" style, which means that they are constructed symmetrically with an identical bow and stern.

 Vehicles cross in it and are able to disembark from either end of the boat.
 The ferry will not need to reverse, which saves time.

 The crossing Royan-Le Verdon now lasts 15 to 20 minutes instead of 35 minutes as previously.
 The number of crossings per day can be appreciably increased.
-This new boat called " La Gironde ", is 71 metres long and can take 600 passengers and 150 cars.
+The boat called " La Gironde ", is 71 metres long and can take 600 passengers and 150 cars.